metagenlab/zAMPExplorer/README.md

 - **R**: Version 4.3.2 or later
 - **RStudio**: Recommended for running the Shiny app
 - **zAMP**: zAMPExplorer is designed to work with output generated from
-- **microViz**: some functionality of zAMPExplorer is dependent to microViz and Since it is not on CRAN, please install it from R-universe:
+- **microViz**: Some functionalities of zAMPExplorer depend on [microViz] (https://david-barnett.github.io/microViz/).
+Since it is not available on CRAN, please install it before running the app:

 ## Installation